gdepeute/dae.notes/estaff.notes.md

   - Benefits / Cobra
   - Payroll
     - May 31, Jun 15, Jun 30, Jul ?? - did NOT have witholding
+    - 5 payrolls MISSED witholdings altogether
+    - PLUS deferred income of $30k or so
   - Invites sent for ADP sites

 # EStaff 7/10/23